emma-horton/SignalProcessing/README.md

 ## Audio Processing

-Three audio files were analyzed, each with the same signal of interest but different background noise types.
+Three audio files were analysed, each with the same signal of interest but different background noise types.
 The goal was to identify and filter out the noise frequencies.

 ### Process

-1. **Fourier Analysis**: FFT was used to visualize frequency components.
+1. **Fourier Analysis**: FFT was used to visualise frequency components.
 2. **Noise Frequencies Identified**:
    - **Audio 1**: 600 Hz
    - **Audio 2**: 150 Hz